sinha-sanchay/Real-Time-Chat-Application/README.md

 # Real-Time Chat Application

 ## Description
-A real-time chat application built with [Spring Boot] that allows users to communicate instantly.
-This project demonstrates the implementation of real-time communication using [WebSocket].
+A real-time chat application built with Spring Boot that allows users to communicate instantly.
+This project demonstrates the implementation of real-time communication using WebSocket.

 ## Features
 - User authentication and authorization